nilsramsperger/docker-insurgency-coop-dedicated/README.md

 # Insurgency dedicated server
 This image provides an Insurgency dedicated server for cooperative play.

-## Work in progress!
-This image is work in progress currently.
-No guarantee it runs properly.
-But I'm working on it.

 ## Server properties
 * The server is setup for 48 players
 * The theaters for _hunt_ and _checkpoint_ are customized for up to 16 human players